SalehNawar/Projects/Automation Testing - NumberWizard/ReadMe.md

-This is a automated test developed for a simple Unity game
+This is a automated test developed for a simple Unity game.
+Please run using Unity and NUnit.